ssb22/adjuster/README.md

 : Listen on localhost only, and check incoming connections with an ident server (which must be running on port 113) to ensure they are coming from the same user.
 This is for experimental setups on shared Unix machines; might be useful in conjuction with --real_proxy.
 If an ident server is not available, an attempt is made to authenticate connections via Linux netstat and /proc.

 `--one-request-only`  (default False)
 : Shut down after handling one request.
-This is for use in inefficient CGI-like environments where you cannot leave a server running permanently, but still want to start one for something that's unsupported in WSGI mode (e.g. js_reproxy): run with --one_request_only and forward the request to its port.
-You may also wish to set --seconds if using this.
+This is for use in inefficient CGI-like environments where you cannot leave a server running permanently, but still want to start one for something that's unsupported in WSGI mode (e.g. js_reproxy), or have a version of Python incompatible with WSGI-supporting Tornado versions.
+Run with --one_request_only and forward the request to its port.
+You may also wish to set --seconds, --stdio and/or --cgi if using this.

 `--seconds`  (default 0)
 : The maximum number of seconds for which to run the server (0 for unlimited).
 If a time limit is set, the server will shut itself down after the specified length of time.

 `--stdio`  (default False)
 : Forward standard input and output to our open port, in addition to being open to normal TCP connections.
 This might be useful in conjuction with --one-request-only and --port=-1.

+`--cgi`  (default False)
+: Handle a CGI environment when --stdio is set

 `--upstream-proxy`
 : address:port of a proxy to send our requests through.
 This can be used to adapt existing proxy-only mediators to domain rewriting, or for a caching proxy.
 Not used for ip_query_url options or fasterServer.
 If address is left blank (just :port) then localhost is assumed and https URLs will be rewritten into http with altered domains; you'll then need to set the upstream proxy to send its requests back through the adjuster (which will listen on localhost:port+1 for this purpose) to undo that rewrite.
 This can be used to make an existing HTTP-only proxy process HTTPS pages.